PQA Achieved First Ever Handling Of 10 Million Tons Of Coal - UrduPoint

 Port Qasim Authority (PQA) through state-of-the-art coal and clinker handling terminal during last 15 months has achieved the first ever handling of 10 million tons of coal

-ISLAMABAD, Sep 3 (UrduPoint / Pakistan Point News - 3rd Sep, 2020 ) :Port Qasim Authority (PQA) through state-of-the-art coal and clinker handling terminal during last 15 months has achieved the first ever handling of 10 million tons of coal.
+ISLAMABAD (UrduPoint / Pakistan Point News - 5th Sep, 2020 ) :Port Qasim Authority (PQA) through state-of-the-art coal and clinker handling terminal during last 15 months has achieved the first ever handling of 10 million tons of coal.

 According to 2 Years Performance Report issued by the government, PQA is the second deep sea industrial-cum commercial port operating under landlord concept.